 (ii) the findings of the investigation; and

-(iii) the measures taken to ensure the unexplained does not occur again.
+(iii) the measures taken to ensure the unexplained loss does not occur again.

 (5) The holder of an explosives storage licence must properly inspect any place to which the licence relates at least once a month.